 Whenever I needed to figure out how to get my life together, I start with my morning routine.
-Then since we are now working from home, I also needed to figure out how to stay productive while working from home that was a challenge at first.

 Final thoughts: You need to let go of the things you can’t control to start figuring out how to get your life together.